llima4/Pulsar-Ensemble-Classification/README.md

 # Pulsar-Ensemble-Classification

 ## Project Goal
+Distinguishing between real pulsars and radio frequency interference has posed a long-standing challenge in radio astronomy.
+Machine learning methods offer a promising solution for building a more efficient pipeline for collecting high-volume data on pulsars using radio telescopes.
+Thus, this project's main goals are the following:

 1. Build robust ensemble learning models (XGBoost and random forest) for classifying pulsar candidates.
 2. Investigate feature selection and cross-dataset generalization using the HTRU1 and HTRU2 datasets.